Home

 In 2005 he founded the organization Music Fund (www.musicfund.eu) which gives support to music schools in the Middle East, Africa, the Caribbean (and soon also Asia) through donations of music instruments and training programs for technicians able to repair such instruments.

 From 2009 until 2012, he founded and was in charge of 3rdParty (www.facebook.com/3dePartij3rdParty), a 3-year educational program creating bridges between youngsters in Belgium and peace- and human rights activists in the Middle East.
+This programme was later developed by Simone Susskind within the association Actions in the Mediterranean (AIM), of which Lukas Pairon is now the president.

 From 2012 until 2016, Lukas Pairon was appointed ‘senior research fellow’ at the School of Arts in Ghent (B) and this allowed him to develop his PhD research for the University of Ghent (UGent, Doctoral program Political and Social Sciences, Department Development and Conflict Studies) on possible social impacts of certain practices in social music projects proposed to young people living in difficult surroundings.
 He did his research in Kinshasa, DR Congo (see: www.lukas-pairon.eu/phd).
 In 2022 he gave a TEDx-talk during which he shortly touches on the main finding of his research (you can find his TEDx-talk here).

-Lukas Pairon has together with a team of the University and the University College of Ghent created since October 2022 the Academic Chair Jonet and its Centre for Social Action and Music Making (CESAMM) to accompany researchers as well as practitioners in the field of music in social and community work (see website Academic Chair Jonet).
-Prof Dr Lukas Pairon is its first chair holder.
+Lukas Pairon has together with a team of the University and the University College of Ghent created since 2022 the Academic Chair Jonet and its Centre for Social Action and Music Making (CESAMM) to accompany researchers as well as practitioners in the field of music in social and community work (see website Academic Chair Jonet).
+Prof Dr Lukas Pairon was its first chair holder.

 In 2018 the King of Belgium awarded Lukas Pairon with the title of Commander in the Order of the Crown for his work as ‘cultural activist’.